sam-pop/CLI-storefront/README.md

 This CLI app will take in orders from customers and deplete stock from the store's inventory, track product sales across the store's departments and provide a summary of the sales, over-head expenses and profits of each of the store's departments.

-The app uses node.js driver for MySQL to establish a connection to the database and utilize SQL queries to retrieve and insert information from and into our database.
+The app uses a node.js driver for mysql to establish a connection to the database and utilize SQL queries to perform CRUD operations in the database.
 ## How to use

 **Prerequisites:**